HMS Torquay (F43): Operational Service

 On commissioning Torquay joined the 5th Frigate Squadron based at Portsmouth, becoming leader of the squadron on 28 August that year.
 She left for the Mediterranean at the end of October and took part in the Suez operation in November 1956.
 In December Torquay carried out patrols off Cyprus, and remained in the Mediterranean in the early part of 1957, returning to Portsmouth on 16 May 1957.
 In July 1958, Torquay took part in Operation Fortitude, when the aircraft carrier Eagle supported an airlift of British troops to Jordan following a request by King Hussein of Jordan more military assistance in response to unrest following the formation of the United Arab Republic by Egypt and Syria and the 14 July Revolution in Iraq.

 Between 1963 and 1971 Torquay was one of the frigates allocated to the Dartmouth Training Squadron and between 1972 and 1985 Torquay served as a navigation training ship based in Portsmouth.
 In 1971 the ship was refitted with a solid main mast (as opposed to a lattice mast) and a large training navigation room was built where the forward set of triple-barrelled mortars used to be located (leaving one set of mortars).
 She was also fitted to undertake trials of CAAIS (Computer Assisted Action Information System).
 Torquay attended the 1977 Silver Jubilee Fleet Review off Spithead when she was part of the 2nd Frigate Squadron.

 Replaced by the Leander-class frigate Juno as the navigation training vessel for the Royal Navy, Torquay paid off on 23 March 1985.
 At the time she was the longest serving ship of her class and the oldest frigate in the fleet.
 She was sold for scrap in 1987 and left Portsmouth on 1 July 1987 to be broken up in Barcelona, Spain.

-Notable individuals who commanded Torquay at some point in her history include Peter Berger, Fabian Malbon and John McAnally.
+Notable individuals who commanded Torquay at some point in her history include Peter Berger, Ken Darby, Fabian Malbon and John McAnally.